The annual exhibition of Living & Learning Nillumbik artists and makers.

 - If you are not on the Curator's Teams, we would appreciate that you stay clear of the exhibition area, once you have checked-in your art work.

-- The volunteer Curator's Teams will work with Isobel on the installation of the exhibition.
+- The volunteer Curator's Teams will work with the Exhibitions Officer on the installation of the exhibition.
 This takes several hours.

 Terms and conditions of entry